1. Why are the financial reports not in the DCF website?

 i.
 Guidelines: http://deafbcfoundation.ca/guidelines/

 ii.
-Application: http://deafbcfoundation.ca/form/
+Application: http://deafbcfoundation.ca/apply/

 The key criteria for funding requests are as follows: